PREHISTORIC BODY THEATER

 Ghosts of Hell Creek is Prehistoric Body Theater’s first mainstage dance-theater production, crafted like a mesmerizing clay-textured diorama, activated by full-body clay costumery, intricate lighting, and an immersive soundtrack undulating with experimental gamelan motifs.

-Prehistoric Body Theater’s second mainstage performance A Song for Sangiran 17, is a work in honor of the ancient Homo erectus peoples who lived in Java one million years ago, known from the Sangiran fossil site just 30 minutes north of Prehistoric Body Theater’s “Nest” basecamp house.
+Prehistoric Body Theater’s second feature work-in-process performance titled A Song for Sangiran 17, is a work in honor of the ancient Homo erectus peoples who lived in Java one million years ago, known from the Sangiran fossil site just 30 minutes north of Prehistoric Body Theater’s “Nest” basecamp house.
 Sangiran 17 is the most complete skull found at the site, and from this fossil we can reconstruct their face and brain case.
 The Sangiran people were among the first in the world to use fire and simple stone tools, and mark the dawn of humanity’s consciousness.

 CALENDAR